 One of the faster options ecommerce retailers can use to speed up shipping to customers is expedited delivery.
 Here’s what online businesses should know about this shipping option.

 What is expedited shipping?

-Expedited shipping is any delivery or shipping method that promises to get a customer’s order to them faster than standard methods would.
-Similar to expedited freight, expedited services apply to orders placed online by customers that want to receive their shipment ASAP.
+Expedited shipping is defined as any delivery or shipping method that promises to get a customer’s order to them faster than standard shipping methods would.
+The term “expedited shipping” differs by carrier, but it tends to fall between overnight and 2-day shipping for most domestic deliveries.

 How does expedited shipping compare to other fulfillment options?

 Delivery methods and logistics costs vary depending on margins, ecommerce fulfillment strategy and how you handle logistics, customer locations, and more.
 One online store’s expedited shipping timeline might be standard to another.
 Here is how expedited services compares to other shipping and delivery times.

 Standard delivery is usually the cheapest shipping option for both online stores and their customers.
 Depending on the fulfillment provider and carrier used, standard shipping within the US means between three and seven business days from the time the order is dispatched to the time it arrives on the customer’s doorstep.

 Some companies boast two-day delivery as their standard, while others make it clear that standard delivery means you’ll need to wait a little while to receive your order.
 Stores in the latter category generally offer an expedited delivery alternative, such as 2-day or next-day delivery, for customers who need their orders sooner.